yevhen/Orleans.PingPong/README.md

 > No tuning was done, default local silo settings were used.

-Compared to [recently discovered performance](https://github.com/akkadotnet/akka.net/issues/1355) of synchronous request-response in Akka.Net leveled at [327 msg/sec](https://github.com/akkadotnet/akka.net/issues/1355#issuecomment-145510978) the TPS number I've got from Orleans benchmark is fantastic.
+Compared to [recently discovered performance](https://github.com/akkadotnet/akka.net/issues/1355) of synchronous request-response in Akka.Net leveled at [327 msg/sec](https://github.com/akkadotnet/akka.net/issues/1355#issuecomment-145510978) the Orleans' TPS is incredible.